Elegant Damascus, besieged by both sides

 DAMASCUS CHANGED

-Yet the Damascenes also feel besieged by a government that has militarised their capital and employed motley militiamen from the Alawite rural heartlands to enforce security.
+Yet the Damascenes also feel besieged by a government that has militarized their capital and employed motley militiamen from the Alawite rural heartlands to enforce security.

 For months, Damascus had already looked like a garrison town, where armed government security can sometimes outnumber and often bully pedestrians in the streets.

-Now, the government has responded to last week's mortar attacks on the centre by issuing heavier weaponry to its urban armed forces.
-Where their weapons of choice before were pistols and assault rifles, government security men now lug around shoulder-mounted rocket-propelled grenade RPG.L launchers.
+Now, the government has responded to last week's mortar attacks on the center by issuing heavier weaponry to its urban armed forces.
+Where their weapons of choice before were pistols and assault rifles, government security men now lug around shoulder-mounted rocket-propelled grenade (RPG) launchers.

 "I don't even feel safe at home any more," complained one Damascene father of two.
 "It's one thing for government forces to walk around with machineguns.
 But RPGs?
 A mortar shell or grenade can come flying through my window any minute.